Apr 21, 2026

 Rent-to-own stores can help consumers with poor credit make smaller monthly payments on appliances.
 While the store may run a soft credit check, you won’t need to take out a traditional loan or line of credit.
 Instead, you’ll sign a rental contract.

 You can usually pay off the contract early to own the appliance sooner and stop the monthly payments.
-However, rent-to-own purchases often cost more than the appliance’s market value.
+However, rent-to-own purchases can cost several times more than the appliance’s market value.
 The main advantages are flexibility and the ability to obtain an appliance even with bad credit.

 Pros and Cons of Rent-to-Own